retorquere/zotero-better-bibtex/site/content/installation/preferences/_index.md

 default: `0`

-When > 0, BBT will automatically pin the first citation keys it generates for an item after this many seconds.
+When &gt; 0, BBT will automatically pin the first citation keys it generates for an item after this many seconds.

 ## Keeping citation keys unique